fortinet-solutions-cse/vmscale-ui/README.md

-# noviflow-ui
+# vmscale-ui
-User Interface for Scale Out demo with NoviFlow
+User Interface and orchestrator for demoing FortiGate Scale Out